McKnight Fellowships for Choreographers: Frequently Asked Questions (FAQs)

 What does the panel look for?

-The panel looks for artists who are beyond the emerging stages, whose work is of exceptional artistic merit, and who have created a substantial body of work that's been built over time.
+The panel looks for artists who are clearly beyond early practice or the emerging stage, whose work is of exceptional artistic merit, and who have created a substantial body of work that's been built over time.
 In other words, these awards are not intended for a choreographer at the beginning stage of their career.
 This is also not for a single work of merit.
-Above all, the panel looks for artistic excellence in a choreographer's body of work.
+Above all, the panel looks for artistic excellence in a choreographer's full body of work.
 The panel also takes into account whether an applicant has received a prior McKnight Fellowship at the $25,000 level in any discipline – including how recently and how many prior awards since 2001.
 The fellowship program also holds a core value of diversity, equity, and inclusion.

 HOW DO YOU DEFINE “BEYOND EMERGING OR EARLY PRACTICE"?

-Artists who are beyond the emerging stage of their career will have a history of sustained and committed choreographic work over a period of at least five years, demonstrated through performances, creative work, or other work in the field.
+Artists who are beyond the emerging stage of their career will have a history of sustained and committed choreographic work over a period of at least eight years, demonstrated through performances, creative work, or other work in the field.
 Applicants should have a substantial body of work, created over a period of time.
-These accomplishments must be from outside of accredited degree programs (i.e. student performances will not count towards the five-year period of committed artistic work.)
+These accomplishments must be from outside of accredited degree programs (i.e. student performances will not count towards the eight-year period of committed artistic work.)
 The panel will review the application and assess whether an artist is clearly beyond the emerging stage of their career.

 What are the eligibility requirements?